Pixzl/PixzlNSURLSession/README.md

 Build and run the application.

-- When running this application on a device you will need to add a signing profile in the project's Build Settings.
+(When you running this application on a device you will need to add a signing profile in the project's Build Settings.)

 ## Tested